VVVICTORZHOU/pymeili_resource/README.md

    - Go to [pymeili in Github](https://github.com/VVVICTORZHOU/pymeili_resource) directly, download the *whole* respository to your PC; unziping and moving the `pymeili_resource-main` folder into installed pymeili package folder.
 Finally, **Rename** the folder into `pymeili_resource` (get rid of '-main').
 - Note that the pymeili package usually located at `c:\users\Username\appdata\local\programs\python\python311\lib\site-packages\pymeili\`

+3. Manually download full package version from github
+   - Go to [pymeili releases in Github](https://github.com/VVVICTORZHOU/pymeili_resource/releases) directly, download the zipped folder (, whose filename includes "pymeili") in the assets of latest release.
+Move the unzipped folder into your root folder to import it hastily.
+Remind that this way is **strongly not recommended**.

 ### After Installation
 To make sure you have successfully install pymeili, import the module in your python script such as
 ```python